4d/docs/versioned_docs/version-19-R8/Concepts/methods.md

 An **event catching method** runs in a separate process as the process method for catching events.
 Usually, you let 4D do most of the event handling for you.
 For example, during data entry, 4D detects keystrokes and clicks, then calls the correct object and form methods so you can respond appropriately to the events from within these methods.
 For more information, see the description of the command `ON EVENT CALL`.

 An **error catching method** is an interrupt-based project method.
-Each time an error or an exception occurs, it executes within the process in which it was installed.
-For more information, see the description of the command `ON ERR CALL`.
+It is called each time an error or an exception occurs.
+For more information, see the [Error handling](error-handling.md) section.

 ### Manual Execution